isomorphic-dev-js/chapter2-a-sample-isomorphic-app/README.md

 npm start
 ```

+This codebase was built using React 15.
+However, if you want to use it with React 16, it is compatible.

 ## Troubleshooting
 * Webpack issues?
 Try adding the following line to the root object in webpack.config.js
 ```